Cable Cleat Nut Spacer

 Industry-wide, a fully threaded bolt is used as standard to ensure that the cable cleat can accept a range of cable diameters.
 However, the use of a fully threaded bolt can lead to damage to the cables during high short circuit fault conditions.

-The cable cleat nut spacer from CMP Products (Patent Pending), comes as standard with all of our hinged type cable cleats, regardless of the size of cable cleat or diameter of cable needing to be restrained, and is designed to ensure the cable never comes into contact with the threaded portion of the cable cleat closure bolt.
+The cable cleat nut spacer from CMP Products comes as standard with cable cleats designed to withstand high circuit fault conditions.
+The nut spacers are designed to ensure the cable never comes into contact with the threaded portion of the cable cleat closure bolt during

 The CMP spacer and bolt combination – one size fits all

 CMP Products’ cable cleats use a partially threaded bolt in conjunction with the nut spacer, never allowing the cables to be exposed to the thread of the bolt.
 The use of these, along with cable cleat liners as standard, means the cables can only ever come into contact with smooth or flat surfaces.